 How do we learn from the environment around us?
-Explore the theoretical foundations of learning and how they are supported by research while examining how this knowledge is applied to human and animal behaviour.
+Study psychology and explore the theoretical foundations of learning and how they are supported by research while examining how this knowledge is applied to human and animal behaviour.

-There are six intakes into the Graduate Diploma in Psychology program throughout the year: January, March, May, July, August and October.
+There are six intakes into the online Graduate Diploma in Psychology degree throughout the year: January, March, May, July, August and October.
 Applications typically close four weeks before the online teaching period commences.
-See the Important dates section for further details.
+See the important dates section for further details on studying psychology online.